gwforg/gwf/docs/tutorial.rst

 Isolating Target Execution
 ==========================

+.. versionchanged:: 3.0.0
+    Targets can now run in isolated temporary directories using ``isolation=True`` or :class:`~gwf.IsolationConfig`.

 By default, a target runs directly in the workflow directory and can access the network.
 This makes it possible for a target to accidentally depend on an